-that he endured racial taunts, having a black father and a white mother, but apparently no one had any actual evidence of this.
+Butler seemed to adjust to his new home and school, though friends said it had been hard for him.
+There was vague talk that he endured racial taunts, having a Black father and a white mother, but apparently no one had any actual evidence of this.
 He got a job and was said to be outgoing at work.
 He may have been frustrated by his father's strictness in not letting him play the video games he was used to playing at his mother's home.
-For some reason, he reportedly posted online that he hated living in Omaha.8 Despite this, he was said to have friends who saw him as a happy, fun person.
-In fact, the night before his attack, he was online with friends - "he seemed fine and everything.
-He seemed happy."10
+For some reason, he reportedly posted online that he hated living in Omaha.
+Despite this, he was said to have friends who saw him as a happy, fun person.
+In fact, the night before his attack, he was online with friends - "He seemed fine and every-thing.
+He seemed happy."

 The next day, however, he committed his attack.
 Why?
 The trigger was related to an incident on New Year's Day.
-Butler went joyriding on the school's football field, "spinning and fishtailing his car."11 His joy was presumably cut short when he was caught by the police and charged with criminal trespassing.
+Butler went joyriding on the school's football field, "spinning and fishtailing his car."
+His joy was presumably cut short when he was caught by the police and charged with criminal trespassing.
 His father "locked up" Butler's car as a consequence.
-Then, on 5 January, the first day back at school after New Year's, Butler was called into the office of Vicki Kaspar, the vice principal, where he was told he had a 19-day suspension as a result of his behavior with the car.
+Then, on 5 January, the first day back at school after New Year's, Butler was called into the office of Vicki Kaspar, the vice principal, where he was told he had a nineteen-day suspension as a result of his behavior with the car.

-Butler apparently took the news well, and was escorted out of school by a security guard without exhibiting signs of anger or agitation.12 He went home and talked to his father about what happened.
-According to the police chief, "All indicators were that he was acting normal ...
-He was disappointed about the discipline, but he was not acting in any kind of manner that he was upset, acting frustrated or angry or anything like that."13
+Butler apparently took the news well, and was escorted out of school by a security guard without exhibiting signs of anger or agitation.
+He went home and talked to his father about what happened.
+According to the police chief, "All indicators were that he was acting normal...
+He was disappointed about the discipline, but he was not acting in any kind of manner that he was upset, acting frustrated or angry or anything like that."

-When his father went out, Butler took Butler, Sr.'s Glock .40 semiautomatic handgun, broke into the garage, got his car, and returned to school.14 He did not storm the building, but rather walked in calmly, signed in at the reception desk, and asked to see Vicki Kaspar.
+When his father went out, Butler took Butler, Sr.'s Glock .40 semiautomatic handgun, broke into the garage, got his car, and returned to school.
+He did not storm the building, but rather walked in calmly, signed in at the reception desk, and asked to see Vicki Kaspar.
 Again, Butler reportedly showed no signs of agitation.
 He met with Kaspar for approximately four minutes, then shot her; she died of her wounds.
 He left her office and shot the principal, Curtis Case, wounding him.
 He pointed his gun at a security officer who ducked out of sight before Butler could shoot.
 Butler then shot at a custodian; he missed, but hit a wall, wounding a school nurse with debris.
 Butler got into his car, drove a short distance, and then shot himself.
-He was found 35 minutes later - dead.15
+He was found dead thirtyfive minutes later.

 Why did a fun-loving young man who apparently was well-liked decide to end his life in a murderous outburst?
-Some people wondered if the attack was drug-induced: toxicology tests found к2, a synthetic form of marijuana, in Butler's body.
-16 The attack, however, was not impulsive, manic, or uncontrolled - just the opposite.
+Some people wondered if the attack was drug-induced: toxicology tests found K2, a synthetic form of marijuana, in Butler's body.
+The attack, however, was not impulsive, manic, or uncontrolled - just the opposite.
 Butler was calm, cool, and methodical.
 There was no indication that he was hallucinating, delusional, or otherwise impaired.
 In addition, he had a history of acting out, though what exactly he did to have to perform community service and to be moved from Lincoln to Omaha remains a mystery.